donnay/interesting-octopus/src/pages/docs/about/forward.md

       value: Forward
       keyName: property
     - name: 'og:description'
-      value: This is the Forward page
+      value: >-
+        The writers and artists who contributed to the various versions of this game.
       keyName: property
     - name: 'twitter:card'
       value: summary